basp/pixlr/README.md

 If we want to preserve the original bitmap, we probably have to prepare an *output buffer* in the form of anoter `Bitmap` instance and place our results into there, keeping the original bitmap intact.
 In this case, we just want to enumerate over the pixels as fast as possible and do something, *whatever*, and place them in our own custom memory space.

 ### just enumerating
-If you just want to enumerate over the pixels that is possible too.
 Below is an example of just raw looping over the pixels and copying the result into another `LockedBitmapData` instance (so not to interfere with the original sampling).
 ```
 using (var bmp = (Bitmap)Bitmap.FromFile(path))
 using (var data = bmp.Lock(ImageLockMode.ReadOnly))